DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 - Before some attacks would move the player forward a little
 - However, if an enemy was too far, then this was useless
 - Now, the attacks will move the player much further if the enemy is further away and will move the player much less if the enemy is close.

+## "Alternate" Level Update
+- We have a level that serves as a visual baseline for what the "alternate" rooms are supposed to look like